jgoergen/CamBot/README.md

 # CamBot!
 Arduino & C# Automated desktop webcam robot.

-This is a project to make a (somewhat) expressive, desk toy webcam that looks for and attempts to follow movement.
-It's based on [Hackerbox kit #24](https://hackerboxes.com/collections/frontpage/products/hackerbox-0024-vision-quest) with a few added parts where needed for additional functionality.
+This is a project to make a (somewhat) expressive, desk toy webcam that looks for and attempts to follow movement ( and maybe more, eventually. ) It's based on [Hackerbox kit #24](https://hackerboxes.com/collections/frontpage/products/hackerbox-0024-vision-quest) with a few added parts where needed for additional functionality.

 ## Video walkthrough of the hardware build
 [![Cambot Video](https://img.youtube.com/vi/nbJNLVBo_g4/0.jpg)](https://www.youtube.com/watch?v=nbJNLVBo_g4)